dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-paradigms/historical-stem-revivals.md

 ## 2. Other Romance Derivations

 ### Latinate ⟨-țure⟩ Plurals
-Learned imports ending in the specific phoneme **-țure** maintain their structural integrity and pluralize simply by dropping the ⟨-e⟩ and adding **-s**.
+Unlike the fluid, compressible liquid stems detailed above, learned imports ending in the highly specific **-țure** phoneme maintain rigid structural integrity.
+They pluralize simply by dropping the ⟨-e⟩ and attaching an **-s**.

 | Singular Base | Plural |
 | :--- | :--- |